 Management of the risk.
 The Company may, from time to time, match specific overseas investment with foreign currency borrowings.
 The Company's borrowings, as detailed in note 12, are also in foreign currency.
-In addition, the Company sought to ensure that the Company's Yen net exposure is appropriately Sterling-hedged through the use of rolling forward currency contracts.
-On 10 July 2018, the Company amended its investment policy and no longer use forward currency contracts.
-During the year, a net loss of £nil (2019 - loss of £522,000) was realised from the use of such contracts.

 The revenue account is subject to currency fluctuation arising on dividends paid in foreign currencies.
 The Company does not hedge this currency risk.